briandrum/codes.forchagrin.com/_chapters/chapter-305-traffic-control-map-and-file.md

 There is hereby established a Traffic Control File which shall be prepared and kept to date by the Police Department and maintained in the Police Department office.
-The file shall constitute the permanent and official record of the traffic control designations provided in [Section 305.01][CF Section 305.01].
+The file shall constitute the permanent and official record of the traffic control designations provided in [Section 305.01][CFCO 305.01].

 The Traffic Control File existing as of the date of passage of this Traffic Code is incorporated as part of this Traffic Code.